-The cornerstone of the C4 Foundation’s mission is the pending acquisition of an improved, 560-acre ranch property located in East San Diego County that will serve as a refuge for Navy SEAL families and help encourage family bonding pre-deployment, during deployment and in post-combat periods.
+The cornerstone of the C4 Foundation’s mission is an improved, 560-acre ranch property located in East San Diego County that will serve as a refuge for Navy SEAL families and help encourage family bonding pre-deployment, during deployment and in post-combat periods.
 Husbands, wives and children will participate in activities designed from research on high performance to build closer relationships across the whole family unit.

 - Located in San Diego’s pristine Mesa Grande region, just 45 miles from the Naval Special Warfare Center in Coronado, California.

 - Outdoor activities for the entire family including fishing, hiking, horseback riding, camping, farming and a petting zoo.

 - A self-sustaining rural lifestyle with on-site solar energy generation, water wells, windmills and six lakes.